ankitforcode/ankitforcode/README.md

 ## I'm a Husband, Father, Devops, Architect and Developer!
 - 🔭 I’m currently working as a Build Engineer with Verizon Connect!!
 - 🌱 I’m currently doing Masters in Artificial Intelligence.
-- 👯 I’m looking to collaborate with other on cool projects in GoLang and JavaScript.
+- 👯 I’m looking to collaborate with other's on some cool open source projects in GoLang or JavaScript.
-- 🥅 2020 Goals: Contribute more to Open Source projects and enhance my AWS Certifications Skills.
+- 🥅 2020 Goals: Contribute more to Open Source projects and enhance my AWS and Azure Skills.
-- ⚡ Fun fact: I love to see places and make everyday fun for me at work and with family.
+- ⚡ Fun fact: I love to see places and make everyday fun at work and with family.

 ---